-A few questions arise for some folks.
+A few questions can arise for some.
 For example, what is “duty” and what is “right”?
 First, duty is not what other people or one’s culture touts.
 One way to describe duty goes like this: Hurry up and do what you want to postpone; Delay what you want to hurry up and do.
 When the two poles are almost indistinguishable, then you are close to doing your duty.
-I suspect we all know in our heart of hearts where our personal duty — our self-integrity — lies.
+We all know in our heart of hearts where our personal duty — our self-integrity — lies.
 Our emotions just thwart our best intentions.

 What is “Right”?
 About 20 years ago, somebody asked me what the “Right” meant.
 At the time, I said you have no chance opening a jar by turning its cap clockwise.
 Counterclockwise is the “Right” way to open it.
 Now I can update that since I see there is more (or less) to this.

-Put simply, we can’t understand what we don’t know.
-(See We only understand what we already know).
-Of course, something will make sense and we’ll readily think we understand.
+Frankly, we are unable to understand what we don’t know.
+(See We only understand what we already know, p.254) Sure, something will generally make sense and we’ll readily think we understand.
 This delusion parallels chapter 71’s counsel on thinking.
 We are actually only able to understand that which we are ready to hear (i.e., intuitively know).
-The natural beauty here is that over the years, life experience helps us realize what is ‘Right’ in each particular ‘fold’, i.e., Right Comprehension; Right Resolution; Right Speech, etcetera.
-In short, we never cease ‘growing up’.
+The beauty here is that over the years, life experience helps us realize more deeply what Right means in each particular fold, i.e., Right Comprehension; Right Resolution; Right Speech, etcetera.
+We certainly never cease growing up.

 The nature of Right unfolds as self-understanding deepens.
 However, at any moment in time, we do know the deeper Right for us than our actions are able to express.
-Need and fear throw up roadblocks constantly.
-The trick is to accept we are doing the best we can with what we have, and that what we have is always more than we need.
+Need and fear constantly throw up roadblocks.
+The trick is to accept we are doing the best we can with what we have, and that what we have is usually more than we need.
 As chapter 46 says, Therefore, in being contented with one’s lot, enough is usually enough indeed.

-(1) Admittedly, the reason I never came across anything more spot-on might be due to the uncomfortable ‘truth’ that we can only understand what we already intuitively know.
+(1) Admittedly, the reason I never came across anything just right may be due to the uncomfortable truth that we can only understand what we already intuitively know.
 If so, then perhaps I just wasn’t ready to see.